boryas/clitools/README.md

 ## Tab Completion
 clitools implements automatic bash tab completion for the nested CLIs.
 To install it, source `rcli-completion.bash`.
-I have only tested it with zsh+bashcompinit
+I have only tested it with bash and zsh+bashcompinit.

 ## Example
 There is a trivial, unfinished "note" app defined in example/ that supports